-Hanneli Rupert-Koegelenberg’s interest in and passion for art was stimulated in her youth by her parents Dr. Anton and Ms Huberte Rupert, who were enthusiastic supporters of various disciplines of the arts in South Africa, including fine and performing arts, music and literature.
-The establishment of the Rupert Art Foundation and the Rembrandt van Rijn Art Foundation in 1964 was an important milestone in the advancement and preservation of art in South Africa.
+Hanneli Rupert-Koegelenberg’s interest in and passion for art was stimulated in her youth by her parents Dr. Anton and Ms Huberte Rupert.
+Enthusiastic supporters of various disciplines of the arts in South Africa, including fine and performing arts, music and literature, they established the Rupert Art Foundation and the Rembrandt van Rijn Art Foundation in 1964 – important milestones in the advancement and preservation of art in South Africa.

-Hanneli’s interest in South African artist, J.H.
-Pierneef, was kindled by a gift of 128 limited edition linocut prints (set 8/8), printed posthumous from the original blocks in 1960 by South African artist, Zakkie Eloff.
-Her dedication to preserving Pierneef’s heritage inspired her, in 2009, to acquire 42 works from the Pierneef family heritage collection owned by Pierneef’s daughter, Marita Bailey.
+Hanneli’s interest in South African artist J.H.
+Pierneef was kindled by a gift of 128 limited edition linocut prints (set 8/8), printed posthuman from the original blocks, in 1960, by South African artist Zakkie Ellof.
+Inspired to preserve Pierneef’s heritage, in 2009, she acquired 42 works from the Pierneef family heritage collection owned by Pierneef’s daughter Marita Bailey.
 This precious collection is permanently exhibited in the La Motte Museum, initiated and overseen by Hanneli, as an important asset to the preservation of South African art and history.
 In addition, annually rotating exhibitions featuring private and public collections of modern and contemporary works by South African artists are presented.

-Hanneli has, since 2009, also been directly involved in commissioning South African sculptors Theo Megaw, Toby Megaw and Strijdom van der Merwe to produce a number of sculptures for display on La Motte.
-These works, including the iconic Wine Bearer at the entrance to the estate, can be viewed along a weekly guided Sculpture Walk.
+Hanneli has also been directly involved in commissioning South African sculptors Theo Megaw, Toby Megaw and Strijdom van der Merwe to produce a number of sculptures for display on La Motte wine estate.
+These works, including the iconic Wine Bearer at the entrance to the estate, can be viewed along a weekly guided or recently introduced, virtual, Sculpture Walk.

 In 2005, Hanneli and her mother, Huberte, collaborated in establishing the Rupert Museum in Stellenbosch.
 In this impressive facility the predominant mediums on display are paintings, sculptures and tapestries.
 The Museum houses 350 works of art, regarded as the premier collection of contemporary South African art from the period 1940 to 1970.